Delboy/Colour-Type/README.md

 # Colour Type
 Here is a link to the live project. (https://delboy.github.io/Colour-Type/)

-I decided to make a game that was inspired by a neuropsychological test that I discovered a few years back.
+Colour Type is a game that is inspired by a neuropsychological test called the stroop test.
 The test shows you a series of words that spell one colour but are coloured in another and asks you to speak out the colour of the word and not the word itself.
 I thought I could make this into a game where not only the word and colour changes but the question of whether to spell out either the word or the colour also changes.

 ![image](assets/readme-assets/images/responsive.png)

+## User Experience (UX)

+### User Goals
+- As a user I want to have some fun for a few minutes.
+- As a user I want to develop my cognitive and typing skills.

+### Project Goals
+- As the site owner I want the user to have a fun experience.
+- As the site owner I want the site to be responsive to all screen sizes.
+- As the site owner I want the site to direct traffic to my other projects.

+### User Stories
+- As a user I want to instantly understand the main purpose of the site.
+- As a user I want to be able to understand the rules of the game.
+- As a user I want to understand how to play the game.
+- As a user I want feedback on how I'm scoring.
+- As a user I want the options to change the difficulty of the game.

 ## Design